nprapps/ahca/README.md

 # What This Is

-This script processes data from a Kaiser Family Foundation analysis of AHCA health insurance subsidies, 2016 county-level election results, USDA Rural-Urban Continuum Codes and county-level Census data.
+This script processes data from a Kaiser Family Foundation analysis of AHCA health insurance subsidies, 2016 county-level election results, USDA Rural-Urban Continuum Codes and county-level Census data from the 2015 ACS.
 Read the story [here](http://www.npr.org/2017/03/22/520317690/health-care-plan-championed-by-trump-hurts-counties-that-voted-for-him).

 # How To Use This